evgenipetrov/webtools/README.md

 - **Command Line Interfaces (`cli`):** The entry point for user interactions.
 CLI commands can only execute workflows.
 - **Workflows:** Contain and manage the execution logic.
 They orchestrate the sequence of operations and are solely responsible for invoking managers and dealing with exports.
 Workflows do not interact directly with core objects.
 - **Managers (`managers`):** Handle all interactions with core objects (`core`).
 They encapsulate the business logic for manipulating core data but do not directly handle data exports.
+- **Core Objects (`core`):** The fundamental entities of the application, such as projects, websites, and URLs.
+Managed exclusively by managers.
 - **Exports (`exports`):** Focused on data extraction and external data interactions.
 Managers use exports for data handling but exports do not interact directly with core objects.
-- **Core Objects (`core`):** The fundamental entities of the application, such as projects, websites, and URLs.
-Managed exclusively by managers.

-This structured separation ensures a clear and maintainable codebase, with each component focusing on its specific role.

 ### Usage
 Instructions on how to use the application, including command-line interfaces: